ramp-eu/Robot_Agent_Node/README.md

 <param name="batt_max_voltage" value="1.0"/>
 ```

-Describes the Vendor.
-This parameter is node further specified or used at the moment.
+Describes the vendor.
+This parameter is not further specified or used at the moment.
 ```xml
 <param name="vendor" value="default"/>
 ```

-This parameter is node further specified or used at the moment.
+This parameter is not further specified or used at the moment.
 ```xml
 <param name="action_capability" value="default"/>
 ```